sa-mw-dach/podium/podium-operator/README.md

 ```$ oc label node ocp4-n4krq-worker-v996z app=jvb```

 ## Install Podium Operator Using OLM (Operator Lifecycle Manager)
+The podium-operator is available in OpenShift OperatorHub as a community operator.
+However you may want to use the latest version, if so you can follow these steps.
 The Operator lifecycle manager comes built-in with OpenShift.
 It enables lifecyle management of an operator.
 In order to use OLM you need to package your operator and create a catalog that contains your operator bundle.
 To use the podium operator through OLM simply create a catalog source, pointing to the podium operator index bundle.
 Make sure it is created in the openshift-marketplace namespace or the namespace that is running OLM.

 ### Create Catalog Source for Podium Operator